 The naturally ventilated structures have green roofs.
 The Centre is located in an agricultural area susceptible to flooding and earthquakes, and whose low-bearing soil has a low bearing capacity.
 As a result, an embankment has been constructed with a water run-off pumping facility.

-Friendship Centre Article by the Aga Khan Foundation
+Text by the Aga Khan Foundation

-The Centre was created to train staff of an NGO working with people inhabiting nearby chars, or riverine islands.
+The Centre was created to train staff of an NGO working with people inhabiting nearby chars or riverine islands.
 Offices, a library, meeting rooms, and prayer and tea rooms are included in pavilion-like buildings surrounded by courts and pools.
 The Centre is also rented out for meetings, training, and conferences for income generation.
-The local hand-made brick construction has been inspired by the monastic aesthetic of the 3rd century BC ruins of Mahasthangahr, the earliest urban archaeological site yet found in Bangladesh.
-Structural elements are of reinforced concrete and finishes also include timber and stone.
+The local hand-made brick construction has been inspired by the monastic aesthetic of the 3rd century BC ruins of Mahasthangahr, the earliest urban archaeological site found in Bangladesh.
+Structural elements are of reinforced concrete, and finishes also include timber and stone.

 Friendship Center Plans